 Bio

-(download press photos here)
+(download press photos & extended bio here)

-Stream 6+ hours of Rob’s songs on shuffle here.
+Stream 8+ hours of Rob’s songs on shuffle here.

 Falgiano is also an independent, non-corporate concert promoter in Buffalo, booking major and lesser-known artists in his hometown for almost 30 years, including: Mark Knopfler, Diana Krall, Bonnie Raitt, The Jacksons (Jackson 5), Gregory Porter, Brian Wilson, Burton Cummings (The Guess Who), Ray Davies, Tedeschi Trucks Band, The Pixies, Jeff Beck, Nikki Glaser, David Byrne, Samantha Fish, Sufjan Stevens, Robin Thicke, Brian Culbertson, Anderson Rabin & Wakeman, Chris Cornell (two remarkable solo tours), Kool & The Gang, Joe Cocker, The Head and the Heart, Joe Jackson, Emmylou Harris, Lyle Lovett, Rosanne Cash, Martha Ambrosius, John Hiatt, Leo Kottke, Monsieur Perine, Boney James, Petros Klampanis, Esperanza Spalding, Levon Helm, Mikhail Baryshnikov, Robert Glasper Experiment, Sarah Brightman, Dweezil Zappa, Buddy Guy, Feist, KD Lang, Brian Setzer Orchestra, Lyle Lovett, John Hiatt, David Sedaris, Ray Charles (final tour!), Gregory Hines, Chick Corea, “Weird Al” Yankovic, Mythbusters, Lily Tomlin, Blues Traveler, Bright Eyes, Herbie Hancock, Tears for Fears, Straight No Chaser, Eric Johnson, Joe Satriani, Jimmie Vaughan, Ian Anderson, Steve Vai, “Rain,” John Legend, Ne-Yo, Bela Fleck & The Flecktones, “Experience Hendrix,” Ace Frehley, Trombone Shorty, Beth Hart, Lincoln Center Jazz Orchestra, The Decemberists, Indigo Girls, Lucinda Williams, Will Downing, Pat Metheny Group, Randy Hauser, Alton Brown, Lewis Black, among hundreds of other events, at venues throughout Buffalo.